awsdocs/aws-mobile-developer-guide/doc_source/how-to-nosql-integrate-an-existing-table.rst

             }

    iOS - Swift
      In the Xcode project explorer,  right-click the folder containing your app delegate, and choose :guilabel:`New File > Swift File > Next`.
-Type the name you will use to refer to your data model as the filenam.
+Type the name you will use to refer to your data model as the filename.
 In this example the name would be :userinput:`Books`.
 Add code in the following form.

     .. code-block:: swift